7. Did The Holy Spirit Appear As A Bird Literally (John 1:32)?

 Since it is accepted that a spirit is a supernatural being, (something not explainable by the known forces or laws of nature), then it is possible that a spirit can live inside a human being and remain separately identifiable from the human being and not required to assume the physical form of a human being.

 Subsequently, since a spirit is something that is “not explainable by the known forces or laws of nature” then that implies a spirit can be anything (even appearing as or taking other forms) because it is not bound by the laws of nature.

 NOTE: A spirit taking on another form (as someone else or something else) however is never going to ever literally be the actual object it is portraying (i.e., a Rock, Dove, or a person).

 NOTE: What is important to note here in John 1:32 is that it says “like a dove”, not John saw a dove.
 This passage does not mean the Holy Spirit looks like a dove, no more than it looks like a man.

-At the baptism of Christ, the Father simply allowed John to witness the power of His Spirit coming upon Christ, and from John’s perspective he described it as of a dove (possibly symbolic to its character).
+At the baptism of Christ, the Father simply allowed John to witness the power of His Spirit coming upon Christ, and from John’s perspective, he described it as a dove (possibly symbolic of its character).